 Stan Hywet Hall & Gardens is at 714 North Portage Path, Akron, Ohio 44303.
 At Admissions, pick up a visitor's guide containing an Estate Map to assist you on this adventure.
-Your quest begins by the fountain in the courtyard outside the admissions exit.
+Your quest begins in the courtyard outside the admissions exit.